Harlan Crow

 Harlan Rogers Crow (born 1949) is an American-Kittitian real estate developer and conservative activist.
 He is the former chairman and CEO of the Trammell Crow Company, which was founded by his father, Trammell Crow.
 His father was described as the "largest landlord in the United States" by Forbes magazine.

 Crow is the cofounder of Club for Growth and is a major donor to the Republican Party and American conservative causes.
-His relationship with Supreme Court of the United States Justice Clarence Thomas, which has lasted for over twenty years, has been the subject of significant news reporting since 2023 due to Thomas's not reporting (on financial disclosure forms) gifts and vacations Crow had provided to Thomas and his wife.
+His relationship with Supreme Court of the United States Justice Clarence Thomas, which has lasted for over twenty years, has been the subject of significant news reporting since 2023 due to Thomas's not reporting (on financial disclosure forms) gifts and vacations Crow had provided to Thomas and his wife, Ginni Thomas.